SHEDEVERstudio/SHEDEX/README.md

 ### Step 2: Choose a task to contribute
 1. Explore the "[Issues](https://github.com/SHEDEVERstudio/SHEDEX/issues)" section and select the issue that interests you most.
-2. Follow the instructions provided in the chosen repository to get started.
+2. Study the essence of the problem and propose your own solution to it.

 ### Step 3: Contributing
 1. Fork the repository to your GitHub account.